 Check Portfolio and References

-The CV and portfolio of React.js developers can say a lot about their expertise.
-Firstly, pay attention to the candidate's experience, whether he has at least two years of experience in working with React and developed various single page applications (SPA).
+- Firstly, pay attention to the candidate's experience, whether he has at least two years of experience in working with React and developed various single-page applications (SPA).

-Secondly, because the React community regularly releases new features and libraries, it’s essential for the candidate to follow the latest trends and monitor changes in React interface.
+- Secondly, it’s essential for the candidate to follow the latest trends and monitor changes in React interface.
 Knowledge of the latest React-based libraries and tools can be a huge benefit as well.

 - Ask for references or try to find feedback on your candidate’s work in the community and job forums.
 This allows you to have a better understanding of his capabilities.